 What's inside a Cosykiller box?

-It varies by case, but every box contains a cover letter from Fairhall & Brett Inheritance Recovery — the fictional investigators who brief you on the case — followed by the documents, photographs, ciphers, maps and personal effects collected during the investigation.
-Some cases include dried botanicals, spices, telegrams, theatre programmes and small physical objects.
-Each case is a complete story in a single box, with the final solution sealed inside.
+It varies by case, but every box contains a cover letter from Fairhall & Brett Inheritance Recovery — the fictional investigators who brief you on the case — followed by the documents like photographs, ciphers, maps, letters, military archives, telegrams, postcards, and other personal effects collected during the investigation.
+Some cases include dried botanicals, spices, theatre programmes and small physical objects.
+Each case is a complete story, with the final solution provided at the end.
 Nothing to download or sign into.

 How long does it take to solve a case?

-Between six and eleven hours, depending on the case, the number of players, and how much you like to re-read.
+2-4 hours for our single box solves, and between 6-11 hours for some of our longer games.
+Length of time also depends on the number of players, and how much you like to re-read and how quick you are at spotting and solving ciphers.
 Most people spread a case over two or three evenings.
 You can pause whenever you like — put the lid back on, come back next weekend.
 Nothing expires.

 Can I play solo, or do I need a group?